What Is a Dental Crown?

 Types of Dental Crowns

 Several materials are used for dental crowns, each with its own advantages.
-The best choice depends on the tooth's location, your bite, and your aesthetic preferences.
+The most suitable choice depends on the tooth's location, your bite, and your aesthetic preferences.

 1. All-Porcelain (Ceramic) Crowns